Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Law 4364/2016 sets the minimum criteria for the directors who can serve on the board of a (re)insurer.
 Directors must have a good reputation, integrity and credibility, and be trustworthy.
 They must be professionally competent to fulfil their duties and cumulatively hold experience in insurance matters, financial markets, governance systems, actuarial analysis and the applicable legislative framework.
 Article 31 of Law 4364/2016, implementing Articles 42 and 43 of Solvency II, describes the necessary qualifications for members of the board of directors and the specific requirements for persons who effectively run the undertaking or have other key functions.

-The Bank of Greece provides guidance on the tests that it uses to assess whether directors and officers possess the necessary qualifications.
+The Bank of Greece provides guidance on the tests that it applies to assess whether directors and officers possess the necessary qualifications.
 Act 60/2016 of the Bank of Greece Executive Committee asks for documented information including an extract of the individual’s criminal record and details from his or her experience that may affect their ability to perform their duties effectively.
 Any possible conflicts of interest due to close family members working in the same business field should be reported.
 The questionnaire is also available in English to facilitate the process for any foreign directors or officers.
+Although legal quotas have been imposed that make international work experience an obligation for bank directors, no such restrictions apply in the insurance sector.

 Which (re)insurers must obtain authorisation from the regulator before operating on the market and what is the procedure for doing so?